-The Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy
+5 The Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy

 Changes in taxation policy and other tax measures adopted by the Irish or UK Governments, or by international organisations such as the EU, may have an adverse impact on economic activity generally, or on borrowers' ability to repay their loans which may have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
 For example, the financial performance of the Group may be adversely affected by taxation measures introduced by the Irish Government, such as a change in the current Irish corporation tax rate of 12.5 per cent.
 As a result of financial support measures in response to the COVID-19 pandemic, governments may consider future changes to budgetary and taxation policies to address the increased burden on public finances, which may have an adverse impact on future economic activity and the Group's business, results of operations, financial condition and prospects.
-For example, the UK Finance Act 2021 increased the UK corporation tax rate from 19 per cent. to 25 per cent. with effect from 1 April 2023.
+For example, the UK Finance Act 2021 is expected to increase the UK corporation tax rate from 19 per cent. to 25 per cent. with effect from 1 April 2023.

-Changes in Irish and UK taxation will arise from the OECD Base Erosion and Profits Shifting ("BEPS") project.
-In December 2021, as part of the BEPS project, the OECD published model rules for a global minimum effective corporation tax rate of 15 per cent. ("Pillar Two") and in December 2022 the EU Commission adopted a directive setting out how Pillar Two should be applied within the EU.
-The Irish Department of Finance has held a public consultation and has confirmed that it intends to legislate for Pillar Two in the 2023 Finance Bill.
+Changes in Irish and UK taxation will arise from the OECD Base Erosion and Profits Shifting ("BEPS") project and in the case of Ireland, the EU Anti-Tax Avoidance Directives ("ATAD").
+As regards ATAD, the Irish Finance Act 2021 enacted the ATAD interest limitation rules for accounting periods beginning on or after 1 January 2022.
+However, the interest limitation rules should not have a material adverse impact on the Group's financial position.
+In addition, in December 2021, as part of the BEPS project, the OECD published model rules for a global minimum effective corporation tax rate of 15 per cent. and the EU Commission published a draft directive setting out how these model rules should be applied within the EU.
 Significant uncertainties remain in relation to this proposed regime.
 If it comes into effect, it may result in an increase in the Group's effective tax rate.

-International initiatives in recent years could have impacts on economic activity generally.
-For example, the various international initiatives in relation to the taxation of the digital economy and Pillar Two, if enacted could have a significant impact on a number of companies with a large presence in Ireland.
+In addition to potential impacts from the OECD BEPS project, ATAD and other international initiatives in recent years could have impacts on economic activity generally.
+For example, the various international initiatives in relation to the taxation of the digital economy and a global minimum tax on corporate profits, if enacted could have a significant impact on a number of companies with a large presence in Ireland.
 These and any other similar actions could result in companies relocating from Ireland or deciding to invest in other jurisdictions, which could have an adverse impact on the Irish economy and, as a result, on the Group's business.